cosc2336-ds-alg/assg00/README.md

 new issue.
 You should find that a template is available for each task for the assignment.
-You should create the Task 1 issue now, and if you prefer,  you can go ahead and create the issues for all of the tasks before you begin working on them at this point after copying your sandbox repository.
+You should create the Task 1 issue now, and if you prefer,  you can go ahead and create the issues for all of the tasks before you begin working on them.

 When you have the issue for Task 1 created, go to the `Feedback` pull request and link this issue with the `Feedback` pull request.
 The issue